City Guide: Portland

 Things to Do

-• Photograph Multnomah Falls – One of the most impressive waterfalls in the Pacific Northwest is only 1 hour outside of Portland.
+• Photograph Multnomah Falls – The tallest waterfall in the state is only an hour outside of Portland.

-• Visit Crater Lake National Park – Oregon’s sole national park is home to an indescribable site of a volcanic lake thousands of years old.
+• Visit Crater Lake National Park – Oregon’s sole national park is home to the deepest lake in the USA.

 • Hike Mount Hood – Oregon’s highest mountain beckons climbers to reach the top of a snow-crested 11,249-foot summit.
 It’s one of the many great hikes near Portland.

-• Catch a concert in Portland – The biggest city in Oregon boasts a lively music scene with a concert happening every night.
+• Catch a concert in Portland – The biggest city in Oregon boasts a lively music scene with excellent shows happening nearly every night.
 For more, see our full guide to what to do in Portland.

-• Visit a sleepy fishing town – Oregon’s west coast is full of coastal village gems off the beaten tourist path like Astoria and Bandon.
+• Visit the Oregon coast – Oregon’s coast is full of coastal village gems off the beaten tourist path like Astoria and Bandon.

 • Visit Smith Rock State Park – Go river rafting, rock climbing, or hiking throughout the “Grand Tetons of Oregon.”

-• Hike in Silver Falls State Park – Get your fill of cascading waterfalls on the Trail of Ten Falls just outside of Salem, OR.
+• Hike in Silver Falls State Park – Get your fill of cascading waterfalls on the Trail of Ten Falls just outside of Salem.

 • Raft down the Rogue River – Hold on tight as you wind your way through the Rogue River, over bumpy white water and smoother river stretches.